mkalkbrenner/dof_configtool_client/README.md

 to install the client: As a light wight PHP application as usual requiring a working PHP installation or as an all-in-one package based on [https://github.com/cztomczak/phpdesktop](php-desktop).

+Another advantage of this PHP based wev application approach is that you can use the tool remotely, for example using your laptop and your preferred browser.

 ## Disclaimer

 There's **no warrenty!**